CesiumGS/cesium/Documentation/OfflineGuide/README.md

 ## 3D Tiles, glTF, and other static files

 Most other files loaded in CesiumJS, such as 3D Tiles or glTF, are static assets that do not require any server-side operations to load.
-However, since browsers commonly treat requests to load resources using the `file://` schema as cross-origin requests, it's reccomended that you set up a local server.
+However, since browsers commonly treat requests to load resources using the `file://` schema as cross-origin requests, it's recommended that you set up a local server.

 1. Download and install [Node.js](https://nodejs.org/en/download/)